devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 - Environment variables
 - Standard AWS credential chain (profiles, SSO)
 - IAM roles (instance profiles, ECS task roles)
-- OIDC / workload identity federation (my default recommendation for CI runners today — no long-lived secrets sitting in a pipeline at all)
+- OIDC / workload identity federation (my default recommendation for CI runners today, no long-lived secrets sitting in a pipeline at all)

 > **Never commit cloud credentials to source control.** This isn't Terraform-specific advice, but Terraform configs are exactly where I most often see it violated, because a backend block or provider block feels like "just config."